doctrine-extensions/DoctrineExtensions/doc/annotations.md

 $config->setAutoGenerateProxyClasses(false); // this can be based on production config.
 // register metadata driver
 $config->setMetadataDriverImpl($driverChain);
-// use our allready initialized cache driver
+// use our already initialized cache driver
 $config->setMetadataCacheImpl($cache);
 $config->setQueryCacheImpl($cache);

-// create event manager and hook prefered extension listeners
+// create event manager and hook preferred extension listeners
 $evm = new Doctrine\Common\EventManager();
 // gedmo extension listeners, remove which are not used